How project status reports work: 8 steps + template

 Keep track of project health

-The worst thing for a project is when you arrive at the end of the timeline and realize you were off track the whole time.
-No one likes being blindsided—and as the project manager, you’re empowered to make sure your team is aware of your project health at all times.
+The worst thing for a project is to arrive at the end of the timeline and realize you were off track the whole time.
+No one likes being blindsided, and as the project manager, you're empowered to make sure your team is aware of your project's health at all times.

 Read: What causes project failure?
 7 common culprits and their solutions